gautam-lk/website/content/Event/CHASCON16/index.md

 projects: []
 ---

-"Lalit Kumar Gautam presented a research poster titled **An insight into Acinetobacter baumannii polyphosphate kinase (AbPPK) structure and its protein ligand complex: an in silico approach for inhibitor screening** at 10th Chandigarh Science Congress (CHASCON 2016)"
+"Lalit Kumar Gautam presented a research poster titled **An insight into Acinetobacter baumannii polyphosphate kinase (AbPPK) structure and its protein ligand complex- an in silico approach for inhibitor screening** at 10th Chandigarh Science Congress (CHASCON 2016)"